We are delighted to announce that the postponed #EWA20 conference will be going #EWAVirtual on the 21st and 22nd of September.

 - TechArchives, Ireland

 - University College Cork, Digital Arts & Humanities

 - University College Dublin, School of History

-The views, information, or opinions expressed on the #EWA20 website are solely those of the Co-Chairs involved and do not necessarily represent those of Maynooth University, or other institutions who support the organisation of this conference event.
+The views, information, or opinions expressed on the #EWA20 #EWAVirtual website are solely those of the Co-Chairs involved and do not necessarily represent those of Maynooth University, or other institutions who support the organisation of this conference event.